-However, the last few years have seen improvements to the quality of digital camera sensors have made it possible to consistently capture extremely high quality color still images of on-stage action.
+However, the last few years have seen huge improvements to the quality of digital camera sensors, and they have made it possible to consistently capture extremely high quality color still images of on-stage action.
 The section to follow contains a description of one method of taking advantage of those recent advances.

 To refine the exposure, the photographer need only manipulate the camera's "plus/minus " exposure compensation control, freeing his or her brain during sometimes frenetic performance shooting for more useful work, like anticipating the next shot.